new Opportunities

 Seeking:

-Union and non-union musical theatre performers (singers who move) for the following roles:
+Union and non-union musical theatre performers (singers and singers who move) for the following roles:

 Firehouse seeks collaborative, hardworking, kind, inspired, and inspiring actors, who are ready to support one another and invest in the overall success of the project and the organization.
-Firehouse supports playwrights and directors in their visions for both culturally-appropriate and non-traditional casting.
+Firehouse supports playwrights and directors in their visions for both culturally appropriate and non-traditional casting.
+Firehouse is open to gender neutral casting for the 3 reporters and possibly other roles.

 Audition Dates and Times: